creslinux/freqcache/README.md

 FreqCache aims to improve Security and Scalbility environmental factors when running CCXT fronted trading bots within docker containers.

+TL;DR
+- Prevent external DNS poisoning / Hijack routing our API keys to a hacker
+- Protect against bot source code, or dependency trying to send your API keys out to hacker
+- Place limitting api-cache between bots and internet to prevent hitting api limits(being black listed)

 To install FreqCache.
 1) Clone this repository (git clone https://github.com/creslinux/freqcache.git)
 2) cd freqcache (the parent directory should keep its 'freqcache' name as expected in generated images/netowrk names)